Green River College

 Mobile Development Frameworks (5)

-Develop mobile (smartphone and tablet) apps using both native (e.g. iOS and Android) and cross platform frameworks.
+Develop mobile (smartphone and tablet) apps using native frameworks (e.g. Android and/or iOS).
 Compare the strengths and limitations of each platform and of each development framework.
-Topics include submission to the app store, deployment within an organization, licensing and pricing models, updates, scalability, and security and privacy issues.
+Topics include submission to the app store, integration with web services, deployment within an organization, and security and privacy issues.
 PREREQUISITE: IT 301 and IT 305; or instructor's permission.

 Designing and Supporting Computer Networks (5)

 Uses a variety of case studies and role-playing exercises, which include gathering requirements, designing basic networks, establishing proof-of-concept, performing project management tasks, lifecycle services including upgrades, competitive analyses, and system integration.
-PREREQUISITE: Admission into the BAS in IT program and IT 310 and instructor's permission.
+PREREQUISITE: Admission into the BAS in IT program and instructor's permission.

 Secure Development Practices (5)

 Information security is the practice of defending information from unauthorized access, use, disclosure, or destruction.
 Presents a holistic approach to addressing security in the entire software development lifecycle, not just as an afterthought.
 Topics include security as a non-functional requirement, security in multi-tier software architectures, secure coding practices, and testing techniques.
 PREREQUISITE: IT 328.